davidagold/AbstractTables.jl/README.md

 1. A basic `AbstractTable` interface
 2. A *column-indexable* interface
-3. A query interface for column-indexable `AbstractTable`s.
+3. A query collection interface for column-indexable `AbstractTable`s.

 ### `AbstractTable` interface